VoiceNote+ vs Otter.ai: Which Is Actually Free? (2026)

 Otter.ai is entirely cloud-based.
 Your audio goes to their servers, gets processed, and comes back as a transcript.
 That works well when you have a reliable internet connection — and it's part of what makes their team collaboration features work.
 But if you're on a plane, in a basement, at a conference with spotty Wi-Fi, or just not comfortable sending your audio to a remote server, Otter.ai isn't an option.

 VoiceNote+ runs a dual-engine system.
 The Apple engine uses an online connection for fast results.
 The Whisper engine — built on OpenAI's open-source model — runs entirely on your device, no internet required.
 The Large v3 Whisper model achieves 97.9% accuracy and produces about 55% fewer errors than many cloud-based alternatives.
 Processing a 5-minute audio file takes roughly one minute on-device, which is a reasonable trade-off for offline capability and privacy.
+For a deeper look at how offline transcription works, read our guide to offline voice transcription on iPhone.

 Language Support